Stevinson/tech-book/book/java/OCA/questions.md

 * Java automatically widens a type.

-* Automatic variable initialisation occurs for instance variables but not method variables.
+* Objects get initialised to null, whilst primitives get initialised to 0 (along with Strings being null i.e. empty string).

-* Objects get initialised to null, whilst primitives get initialised to 0 (along with Strings being "" i.e. empty string).
+* *Automatic variable initialisation occurs for instance variables but not method variables.*

 * A decimal will automatically be a `double`; to make it a `float` it needs to be cast with an `f`.